 Cinzia, a dear reader of mine, made these fritters in the air fryer, here they are:

-Aren’t they beautiful?
-She put them in the basket lined with parchment paper and cooked them at 392°F for 15 minutes: well done Cinzia!
+They look great, don’t they?
+She put them in the basket lined with parchment paper and cooked them at 392°F for 15 minutes: well done, Cinzia!

-Instead, two other dear readers of mine, Michela and Teresina, baked the cauliflower fritters!
+Two other dear readers of mine, Michela and Teresina, baked the cauliflower fritters in the oven!
 Here they are:

-Michela placed them in a fan oven at 392°F for 15 minutes and then another 5 minutes at 356°F. And she wrote to me that they remain nice and compact and well-cooked.
-And I didn’t believe they could come out well in the oven…
+Michela put them in a fan-assisted oven at 392°F for 15 minutes and then another 5 minutes at 356°F. She wrote to me that they remain nicely compact and well cooked.
+And I, who did not believe they could come out well in the oven…